CStoerck/COVID-Data-Exploration-Project/README.md

 - [Acknowledgments](#acknowledgments)

 ## Project Overview
-This project provides a comprehensive exploration of the global spread of COVID-19 from 2020 to 2024.
-The analysis presents key metrics, trends, and insights into the pandemic’s impact on different continents and countries.
+This project provides a comprehensive exploration of the global spread of COVID-19.
+The analysis presents key metrics, trends, and insights into the pandemic’s impact on different regions.
 The project includes an interactive dashboard that allows users to filter data by country or continent, offering a detailed view of how the virus affected various regions over time.

 ![covid-dashboard-preview](https://github.com/user-attachments/assets/26c40fd0-d80b-4a7e-8953-17335d172b12)